-SodaStream International Ltd. (SODA) jumped to a three-month high in New York after Moness Crespi Hardt & Co. said the products of the Israeli maker of soda machines are selling out at Wal-Mart Stores Inc. (WMT)
+SodaStream International Ltd. (SODA:US) jumped to a three-month high in New York after Moness Crespi Hardt & Co. said the products of the Israeli maker of soda machines are selling out at Wal-Mart Stores Inc. (WMT:US)

 “The percentage of stores that are selling out is creeping up consistently,” Jim Chartier, a New York-based analyst at Moness Crespi, who recommends buying the stock, said by phone today.
 “The machines are selling well in Wal-Mart and following the same trend of all the other retailers.
 This is being received positively.”

-Inventory was also dwindling for SodaStream beverage mixes including Kraft Foods Inc. (KFT)’s Crystal Light and Country Time lemonade, the report said.
+Inventory was also dwindling for SodaStream beverage mixes including Kraft Foods Inc. (KFT:US)’s Crystal Light and Country Time lemonade, the report said.

 “This signals strong performance that might convince new partners to sign on with the company,” Chartier said.
 “Soda is doing well.”

 To contact the reporter on this story: Christine Harvey in New York at email@example.com

 To contact the editor responsible for this story: Tal Barak Harif at firstname.lastname@example.org